 How do I hire a Canoe?

-Canoe hire is available every Saturday (and Sunday on bank holiday weekends).
+Canoe hire is available every Saturday (& Sunday on bank holiday weekends / daily during school holidays).
 Canoe training & maps are provided before your trip along with free ponchos just in case the weather is not perfect.
 Canoe hire is exclusively for customers staying with us at Rushbanks Farm

 Hire time is from 10.00 to 18.00 (8 hours) and costs £55 for the entire day

 Buoyancy aids for children are free of charge, adult buoyancy aids cost £5 per day

 Canoes seat either 3 adults only or 2 adults and 2 children.
 Canoes can be taken to the Anchor Inn Pub, Nayland, which is downstream, please note that you will need to carry the canoe through two wiers.
 Canoes can be shared between groups and taken both upstream and downstream from our campsite

 We do have limited availability for canoe hire and recommend you book in advance, please email us at email@example.com to make a booking or if you require information regarding availability.
 Please note that cancellations must be made 24 hours in advance of the booking

 What else do you have at the campsite?

 We now have a new hammock zone on the river bank, feel free to bring your own hammock and attachment equipment.
 We have two big posts in the ground that you can connect your hammock to.
 The hammock zone is used on a first come, first serve basis